QuantumPixelator/Venvy/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon in the sidebar, or press `Ctrl+Shift+X`.
-3. Search for "Venvy" and click the Install button next to it.
+3. At the top of the EXTENSIONS view, click the three little dots in the top right corner.
+4. Choose "Install from VSIX..." in the menu that pops up.
+5. Browse to the extension (example:  venvy-1.0.0.vsix) and click INSTALL.

 ## How to Use

 After installation, you'll see a `Activate Venv` button in the status bar at the bottom of the VS Code window.
+(Defaults to bottom right corner.)

 - **Creating a New Virtual Environment**: Click the `Activate Venv` button.
 If a virtual environment doesn't exist in your project folder, Venvy will create one for you.